ros2/ros2_documentation/source/Tutorials/Ros2bag/Recording-A-Bag-From-Your-Own-Node-Python.rst

 Now that we have a writer object, we can open the bag using it.
 We specify the URI of the bag to create and the format (``sqlite3``), leaving other options at their defaults.
-The default conversion options are used, which will perform no conversion, instead storing messages in the serialisation format they are received in.
+The default conversion options are used, which will perform no conversion and store the messages in the serialization format they are received in.

 .. code-block:: Python